Fire Adapted Communities (FAC)

 The IAFC's focus on FAC has taken shape in the work of the IAFC's Wildland Fire Policy Committee, the Ready, Set, Go!
 Program and the Wildland-Urban Interface conference, and guidance documents like Your Role in Fire Adapted Communities, a collaborative effort with the U.S. Fire Administration.

 Learn more about the IAFC’s efforts toward Fire Adapted Communities by visiting the FAC information page on the RSG!
 Program website.

 The IAFC and the Ready, Set, Go!
 Program are partners of the FAC Coalition.
-The coalition is group of partners committed to helping communities and their members adapt to living with wildland-fire by reducing their risk for damage without compromising firefighter of civilian safety.
+The coalition is a group of partners committed to helping communities and their members adapt to living with wildland-fire by reducing their risk for damage without compromising firefighter or civilian safety.
 Additional partners include: